Qatar World Cup defeat proves there are some things in sport you can’t pay for

 Everyone had seen enough.
 Ecuador had seen enough.
 The tone was set, albeit not by the VAR call to disallow the goal.
 That was correct.

 Any lingering argument that Qatar are a good team, however, was very far from correct.
 They were dismal.
-It didn’t take much longer for Ecuador to go ahead, Valencia so easily deceiving Al Sheeb into a foul inside the box.
+It didn’t take much longer for Ecuador to go ahead, Valencia so easily deceiving al-Sheeb into a foul inside the box.
 The former West Ham United striker himself scored by hitting it low, before rising for an admirably thunderous header to make it 2-0.

 Qatar, for their part, did rally to prevent this becoming a humiliation in terms of the scoreline.
 And that may well prove costly for Ecuador given what Senegal and the Netherlands could do to the hosts.

 At the same time, it was hard to blame them.
 This must have been a game like no other the Ecuadorians have played.
-It was far too much for Qatar's.
+It was far too much for Qatar’s players.

-The stadium was almost two thirds empty by that point, and the obvious question was whether it was all worth this - so much financial cost, so much moral cost?
+The stadium was almost two-thirds empty by that point, and the obvious question was whether it was all worth this – so much financial cost, so much moral cost?

 You only had to look at the most important seats of all for the real answer.